nataz77/nataz77/README.md

 # Hi, I'm Simone 👋
-I work as a Cloud Solutions Specialist within the **Microsoft Digital Services** team @ [AlmavivA](https://github.com/AlmavivA), where I design, develop and maintain cloud-native and cloud-oriented software solutions everyday. <br/>
+I work as a Cloud Solutions Developer within the **Microsoft Digital Services** team @ [AlmavivA](https://github.com/AlmavivA), where I design, develop and maintain cloud-native and cloud-oriented software solutions everyday. <br/>
 As a heavy user of OSS, I'm trying to commit more to contributing to various projects and tool that I use everyday, so here I am! <br/>

 ## 🏢 My daily activities: